-At this point, it is good to check the traffic density around Europe using the new traffic map functionality in EMCIP.
-Traffic density data is available only since 2019 therefore, only data from 2019 to 2022 will be shown.
+At this point, it is useful to examine all traffic density around Europe using the new traffic map functionality in EMCIP.
+As data on traffic density has only been available since 2019, the analysis will focus on data from 2019 to 2023.

-Figure 2.3-12 Traffic density around Europe from 2019 to 2022
+Figure 2.3-12 Traffic density around Europe from 2019 to 2023